Is Rome English Friendly

 And Rome, what can we say about Rome, it is one of the most beautiful cities you’ll ever see in your life.

-Is Rome English friendly?
+Is Rome English-friendly?

 Why don’t Italians speak that much English?

-The fact is that if you leave Rome, or even within Rome, Italian people don’t speak much English, and they don’t speak it that well.
-This is due to a series of factors of the country itself.
-First, it is a matter of education, while some schools (usually private) might have a great teaching system, other schools can have English teaching programs that aren’t as good or as prioritized.
 Also, Italian schools tend to prioritize other languages that aren’t English, such as French and German.
-In Italy, there is also a lack of English media, while movies, cartoons, books, TV shows, documentaries are translated from English to Italian, because the Italian translating industry is one of the best in the world, so people are often not in constant contact with the language.
+In Italy, there is also a lack of English media, while movies, cartoons, books, TV shows, and documentaries are translated from English to Italian because the Italian translating industry is one of the best in the world, so people are often not in constant contact with the language.
 Not being exposed to it is also the reason why they don’t practice, cause they don’t usually come up to people who speak English unless they are tourists.

-How can I get around in Rome if I don’t speak Italian
+How can I get around in Rome if I don’t speak Italian?

 The thing is if you move through the city without knowing Italian you are going to be missing out on some pretty great parts of the culture and the people.
-First of all, only tourist restaurants tend to serve in English, and we all know tourist restaurants are overpriced and not really good.
+First of all, only tourist restaurants tend to serve in English, and we all know tourist restaurants are overpriced and not good.
 You won’t be able to talk to the elderly about how cool their country is, or just get yourself around without asking for instructions until you find someone who speaks English.
-But, if you have no time to learn Italian from now to your trip, here are some of the things you should know before heading to the Mediterranean country.
+But, if you have no time to learn Italian from now on your trip, here are some of the things you should know before heading to the Mediterranean country.

 Learn this, “Parli Inglese?”
-Is the most useful phrase you’ll learn because, first, it shows the people you are at least trying, and second, people realize you do not speak Italian.
-Always have Google translate with you, especially in case you end up lost on a metro station or something similar.
+This is the most useful phrase you’ll learn because, first, it shows the people you are at least trying, and second, people realize you do not speak Italian.
+Always have Google translate with you, especially in case you end up lost at a metro station or something similar.
 Try a third language, Spanish is your best choice, because even if they don’t speak it they might understand you, but French and German are also pretty safe bets.
 Be super polite, but make people understand you don’t understand a word of Italian, they’ll probably send for someone who knows someone who’ll help translate or even speak themselves.
-If you have an issue and need help, try someone under 30, since education systems in general have becomes more prone to teaching English in the latest years.
+If you have an issue and need help, try someone under 30, since education systems in general have become more prone to teaching English in the latest years.
 Also, listen to the TV or the radio in Italian, so you can pick up a bit of the basic words and language.

 Overall…